LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 - `tpl_` - tests contributed by Trealla Prolog developers
 - `xvm_` - tests contributed by XVM developers

-To run all the provided tests with e.g. SWI-Prolog, open a terminal and type:
+To run all the provided tests with, e.g., SWI-Prolog, open a terminal and type:

 	$ cd $LOGTALKUSER/tests/prolog
 	$ logtalk_tester -p swi
 	...

-When running Logtalk form a git repo clone, you may need to type instead:
+When running Logtalk from a git repo clone, you may need to type instead:

 	$ logtalk_tester.sh -p swi